 Zacharie is the Haitian director of New Life Mission – Haiti, Inc. Together with his wife, they are the directors of New Life Children’s’ Home.
 They have three children, Abraham, Moses & Liza.
 They are also in the process of adopting Katheline, the beautiful 11 year old girl you see in the photo.
 They live in Haiti full time and their home sits directly behind the children’s home.

 The Estime Family

-The Estime Family is vital to making our teams experience the true Haitian cultural experience.
+The Estime Family is vital to making our teams experience the true, Haitian cultural experience.
 Zacharie’s sister, Antas, is our head cook and is in charge of the authentic and delicious meals.
-Antas and Zacharie’s mother, “Mama” or “Madamn Vide” as we all call her and other woman spend hours in preparation for each team: cleaning, going to market, and making sure everything is ready for our arrival.
+Antas and Zacharie’s mother, “Mama” or “Madame Vide” as we all call her and other woman spend hours in preparation for each team: cleaning, going to the market, preparing food, and making sure everything is ready for the team’s arrival.
 The boys of the family help with translating, transportation, organizing building projects, and helping to meet the needs of our team members.
 They are instrumental in every aspect of our mission.
 This family opens up their hearts to every single person who walks through the gate and we are so blessed to have them part of our mission.